Navigating Today’s Hospitality Tech Jungle and Finding the Right Tools

 Once this is in place, Jordan goes on to suggest hotels invest in guest messaging software and hiring and staffing platforms.
 Especially larger properties would benefit from this as it would help them easily manage and store communications and data.

-enter site Reading about all these specialized programs might make you wonder: wouldn’t it be easier to just get an all-in-one solution instead of building my own suite with different tools?
+Reading about all these specialized programs might make you wonder: wouldn’t it be easier to just get an all-in-one solution instead of building my own suite with different tools?
 According to Jordan, this depends on the level of integrations offered by the specialized tools.

 “Highly integrated providers are ideal because they focus on their service better than a single company is capable of delivering all services.
 However, cost is always a consideration, so it’s important that when buying separate tools there is a strong business case for each one.
 Sometimes this is in pure ROI, other times it’s thinking intellectually about how a technology solves real business problems,” Jordan outlines.